-She said she doesn’t want to see another death like Heather Heyer’s: “It took 19 minutes to get to her, and she bled out.”
+She said she doesn’t want to see another death like Heather Heyer’s: “It took 19 minutes to get to her.”
 (Ambulance crews generally will not enter active protest areas, or other dangerous situations, until police report that the scene is secure.)

 At Tuesday’s City Council meeting, most members of the public who came to speak told officials Berkeley must take a stronger stand and stop using language that gives legitimacy to “both sides.”

 One speaker said there is no place for white nationalism in Berkeley, and that the urgency ordinance and rules would stop people from defending themselves.
 Another said Berkeley has become “the testing ground” for right-wing groups: “We need flexibility because they are trying to confuse us all.”
 She and others asked for help from the city to stand up against racism and fascism.

 Mayor Jesse Arreguín said Tuesday that the ordinance will let police confiscate weapons before people come to rallies so people can express themselves peacefully.